volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 Notice what happens when the "**Mutable update**" button is clicked **once**.

-Nothing?
+Nothing?!

 Then click on the "**Immutable update**" button and notice how the **count** has changed to **2**:

 ![Mutable vs Immutable state update](/img/sep-17-2020-22-55-13.gif "Mutable vs Immutable state update")

-Obviously, we received **2** because the state has been updated two times: directly and via **setState** method.
+Obviously we got **2** because the state was updated twice: directly and via the **setState** method.

-Using **setState** re-renders the component, kicking off the process called reconciliation.
+By **setState** the component is re-rendered, thus starting the process of reconciliation.

-> **Reconciliation** is the process of updating DOM (Document Object Model) by making changes to the component based on the change in state.
+> **Reconciliation** is the process of updating DOM (Document Object Model) with changes to the component based on the change of state.

-You can think of **render** as of function that creates a tree of React elements.
+You can think of **render** as a function that creates a tree of React elements.

-When the state gets updated, it produces a different tree and React needs to figure out how to efficiently update the DOM to match the most recent tree.
+When the state gets updated, it creates a different tree and React needs to figure out how to efficiently update DOM to match the latest tree.

-The default created by the React for the example above:
+The default created by the React for the above example:

 ```jsx
 {